Repurposed Vintage Coffee Pot Lamp

 This is threaded to show you how I got it to stay in place.
 Imagine the bottom of the coffee pot is actually between the two washers.

 I like the lamp kits that have the threads all the way down the rod.
-The nice thing about a continuous thread lamp kit rod is that you can thread parts anywhere, then cut off the excess.
+The nice thing about a continuous thread lamp kit rod is that you can thread parts anywhere and cut off the excess.

 You can see that the washer keeps the rod in place.

-I placed another washer on, and then a smaller washer that actually came with the lamp kit. (not shown, I added a nut to hold it all in place.)
+I placed another washer and a smaller washer that came with the lamp kit. (not shown; I added a nut to hold it all in place.)

 This threaded washer will hold the rod in place on the inside bottom of the coffee pot.

-These large washers were very useful to secure the lamp kit rod.
+These large washers were handy to secure the lamp kit rod.

 This allowed the top of the pot to rest on said washer.

-Another large washer was added as well as a nut to secure everything in place.
+Another large washer and a nut were added to secure everything in place.

 I was unable to get both of these “pins” out.
 I could tell you I left it on purpose, but I like to keep it real.
-It’s not shown here, but I drilled out that small hole to make it large enough for the cord to thread through there.
+It’s not shown here, but I drilled out that small hole to make it large enough for the cord to thread through.

-In the spirit of “keeping it real”, I wired this lamp about 7 times.
+In the spirit of “keeping it real,” I wired this lamp about seven times.
 Each time I wired it, the rod was too tall.
-I took it all apart and trekked out in the 100+ degrees and cut it again.
+I took it apart, trekked out in the 100+ degrees, and cut it again.
 I seriously can’t believe how many times I put the jigsaw away, KNOWING it was right THIS time!
 You can see that lampshade in the background.
 It is/was not the best choice, but it’s really all I had.
 It was a yard sale find earlier this summer.

-Isn't it really neat how the cord comes out the original cord area.
+Isn’t it neat how the cord comes from the original cord area?
 It’s the little things that make me happy.

 Vintage Coffee Pot Lamp

 Isn’t she cute?
-I really have no idea why I have such a love for this repurposed vintage coffee pot!
+I have no idea why I have such a love for this repurposed vintage coffee pot!
 I think it’s just too darn cute!
 Would you like to know a piece of trivia about me?
 I have NEVER had a single cup of coffee.
 Can you believe that?
-I’m a Coca Cola girl.
+I’m a Coca-Cola girl.

-If you like unique lamps be sure to check out my teapot/teacup lamps.
-I made one for myself and painted it with spray paint in the post Teacup Lamp, How to Drill China.
+If you like unique lamps, check out my teapot/teacup lamps.
+I made one for myself and painted it with spray paint in the post: Teacup Lamp, How to Drill China.

 See more repurposed lighting ideas here